warthan07/Nemaktis/README.md

 ### Simple method (conda package, linux-64)

 The simplest way of installing this package is through the *conda* package manager (no compilation and no dependency to install manually).
-You just need a linux machine with conda or miniconda installed on it (it should be available on the native package manager of your linux distribution, if not see [Installing miniconda on Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)).
+You just need a Linux machine with conda or miniconda installed on it (it should be available on the native package manager of your Linux distribution, if not see [Installing miniconda on Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)).

-First, open a terminal and create a new environment for nemaktis (of course you can adjust the name of this environment):
+First, open a terminal and create a new environment for ``nemaktis`` (of course you can adjust the name of this environment):
 ```
 conda create -n nemaktis